Andrew S. Grove

 Since the 1960s, Grove has repeatedly made fundamental contributions to semiconductor devices and technology.
 His early research helped create stable MOS devices, and improved the reliability of all silicon semiconductor devices, which touched off the explosion of the MOS-based IC industry.

 Throughout that industry's dramatic growth, Grove has demonstrated uncommon leadership and vision, especially in his many roles at the helm of the Intel Corporation.
 His responsibilities have ranged from overseeing technology and product development to steering Intel deftly into new areas, making it one of the largest and most successful businesses in the world.
 He is recognized worldwide as an expert of both technology and management.

-Grove has written over 40 technical papers and holds several patents on semiconductor devices and technology.
+Grove has written more than forty technical papers and holds several patents on semiconductor devices and technology.
 His four books have all been very well received, and his 1967 Physics and Technology of Semiconductor Devices is considered the seminal work in the field.